sh4174/HypernetEnsemble/README.md

 Please contact Sungmin Hong ~(MGH, HMS <shong20@mgh.harvard.edu>)~ if you have questions on the codes or the paper.

-Update 2022.03: I joined AWS ML Solution Lab.
+Update March 2022: I joined AWS ML Solution Lab.
 My new email address is <hsungmin@amazon.com>.